-Philip Comella is a Partner in the Litigation Practice Group and Leader of the Environmental Law and Toxic Torts Practice Group.
+Philip Comella is a Partner in the Litigation Practice Group and Co-Leader of the Environment and Energy Practice Group.
 Phil's practice spans both regulatory counseling and environmental-based litigation.
 With over three decades of experience in environmental law, and a focus on the solid and hazardous waste industry, he regularly counsels owners and operators of landfills, treatment facilities, recycling operations, and waste generators on compliance and permitting matters arising under the environmental laws.
 Phil began his legal career by spending seven years as in-house counsel for a major waste management company, where he had responsibility for hazardous and solid waste issues arising across the country.

 Solid and Hazardous Waste Industry